darrelljr00/ProFieldManager/replit.md

 - **AWS S3**: For backup storage.
 - **Expo & EAS**: For mobile app development, building, and Over-The-Air (OTA) updates.
 - **Android Studio Native Development**: For native Android app development with Kotlin, camera/GPS/file access, and WebView integration.

+## Migration Notes (December 2025)

+### Replit Agent to Standard Replit Migration
+The application was migrated from Replit Agent to the standard Replit environment.
+Key changes and fixes:

+1. **Weather Service Lazy Initialization**: Weather API service now uses lazy initialization to prevent startup failures when `WEATHER_API_KEY` is not configured.
+The service gracefully degrades rather than blocking app startup.

+2. **Public Routes Authentication Bypass**: Added `/public/` and `/analytics/` path prefixes to authentication bypass middleware, allowing anonymous access to public-facing pages and analytics tracking.

+3. **Login Page Cleanup**:
+   - Removed all hardcoded test credentials from login pages
+   - Removed debug text and "Custom Domain Authentication Workaround" messages
+   - Replaced hardcoded old Replit URLs with dynamic API configuration using `authenticateUser()` from `api-config.ts`
+   - Updated `direct-login.tsx` and `custom-domain-login.tsx` to use proper authentication flow

+4. **Hero Slider Loading State**: Added fallback content and background image for the homepage slider when data is loading or no slides are configured.
+This ensures users see content immediately while slide data loads from the database.

+5. **API Configuration**: All frontend API calls now use `buildApiUrl()` and `getAuthHeaders()` from `client/src/lib/api-config.ts` to support both standard and custom domain deployments.

+### Known Development Issues
+- **WebSocket HMR**: During development, the Vite WebSocket connection for Hot Module Replacement may show connection errors.
+This is a development-only issue and does not affect production.
+- **Unauthorized Origin Warnings**: The server logs "Unauthorized origin detected" for local development requests (127.0.0.1).
+This is expected behavior for the CORS/origin checking system and can be safely ignored during development.

+### Environment Variables Required
+- `DATABASE_URL`: PostgreSQL connection string (Neon serverless)
+- `WEATHER_API_KEY`: Optional - Weather service API key
+- `TWILIO_*`: Optional - Twilio SMS configuration
+- `STRIPE_*`: Required for payments - Stripe API keys
+- `SENDGRID_API_KEY`: Required for email - SendGrid API key